tobek/laminae/notes.md

         - The Husk
         - The Illumination
         - The Imminence (state or fact of being about to happen)
+        - The Increpation (chiding, rebuking, censure, from making a nosie, creaking)
         - The Keen*
         - The Keyhole*
         - The Kiln